laracasts/flash/readme.md

 }
 ```

-And then include the service provider within `app/config/app.php`.
+And then, if using Laravel, include the service provider within `app/config/app.php`.

 ```php
 'providers' => [